Team-Lodestone/Documentation/README.md

 **Please note that this project is STILL IN DEVELOPMENT!**

 A single toolset that can edit and convert Minecraft worlds.
-The toolset will support Minecraft: Java Edition, Bedrock Edition, Education Edition, all 4J Studios Console Editions, and NetEase Bedrock Edition (China Edition).
-There are so many amazing features still in development that will expand the capabilities of the upcoming tool.
+The toolset will support Minecraft: Java Edition, Bedrock Edition, Education Edition, all 4J Studios Console Editions, and NetEase Bedrock Edition (China).
+There are many amazing features still in development that will expand the capabilities of our upcoming tool!
 Keep an eye out for these additions, you won't be disappointed!

 | Edition                  | Supported Versions |
 |--------------------------|--------------------|